-This flow trail route is a circuit designed specifically for mountain biking.
-It is an incredible three and a half kilometre descent with countless bends, turns, jumps, speed bumps and cut-offs.
-It is the first Flow Trail in Spain approved under the conditions of the IMBA (International Mountain Bicycling Association Spain).
+This flow trail is a circuit designed specifically for mountain biking.
+It is an incredible three-and-a-half-kilometre descent featuring countless bends, turns, jumps, bumps and drops.
+It is Spain’s first Flow Trail to be certified under the standards of the IMBA (International Mountain Bicycling Association Spain).

-The circular route starts at Molín de La Chalana from where it heads towards Entrialgo.
-The route crosses the footbridge that crosses the road and continues along the local road to Canzana, where you take a cemented track that climbs up some tough ramps alternating with stretches of dirt as you gain height, until you reach the vicinity of Pico La Vara and from there to Campa La Taza, where the recreation of a mine shaft marks the beginning of the path that goes to the actual start of the descent of the Flow Trail in Campa L'Españeu, marked with another recreation of a mine shaft.
+The circular route begins at Molín de La Chalana, from where it heads towards Entrialgo.
+The route crosses the footbridge that spans the road and continues along the local road to Canzana, where it takes a concrete track that climbs up some steep gradients, alternating with sections of dirt track as it gains altitude, until it reaches the vicinity of Pico La Vara and from there to Campa La Taza, where a replica mine entrance marks the start of the path leading to the actual start of the Flow Trail descent at Campa L’Españeu, marked by another replica mine entrance.

-At this point, the views are magnificent and the descent down the slopes of Mount Carrio with its curves and twists and turns, speed bumps and jumps is pure fun, although it is worth paying attention to the mud in winter and the lush vegetation in summer.
+At this point, the views are magnificent and the descent down the slopes of Mount Carrio – with its bends and sweeping sections, bumps and jumps – is pure fun, although it’s worth watching out for mud in winter and lush vegetation in summer.

-The Flow Trail section ends before reaching La Brañueta, but the path embedded in the gallery forest is a perfect setting to relax the tension of the descent before coming out onto the asphalted track that leads to the urban environment and which, after crossing the industrial estate, crosses the Nalón and returns along the pretty tree-lined path parallel to the river to return to the starting point next to the La Chalana bridge.
+The Flow Trail section ends before reaching La Brañueta, but the path winding through the gallery forest provides the perfect setting to unwind after the descent before emerging onto the tarmac track leading to the town centre, which, after passing through the industrial estate, crosses the River Nalón and returns via the lovely tree-lined promenade running alongside the river to the starting point next to La Chalana Bridge.

 Previous Next